llfjfz/LiveRender/README.md

 About us
 --------
-This project is developed by Huazhong University of Science and Technology, Service Computing Technology and System Lab.
+This project is developed by Huazhong University of Science and Technology, Service Computing Technology and System Lab, and Cluster and Grid Computing Lab.
 Our lab website is http://grid.hust.edu.cn/.
 For more details, you can find them in "Li Lin, Xiaofei Liao, Guang Tan, Hai Jin, Xiaobin Yang, Wei Zhang, Bo Li.
 LiveRender: A Cloud Gaming System Based on Compressed Graphics Streaming.
 In Proc. of the 22nd ACM International Conference on Multimedia(MM'14), ACM, 2014: 347-356."